jadmwais/algo-engineering/sorting/README.md

 # Sorting Algorithms

-This folder contains Python implementations of classic sorting algorithms.
-These are fundamental in both theoretical computer science and real-world applications, helping build a solid understanding of algorithmic efficiency, comparisons, and data manipulation.
+This folder contains Python implementations of six classic sorting algorithms.
+Each script is interactive and grounded in a real-world analogy, complete with performance tracking and user input for hands-on learning and practical application.

 ---